Annazette Collins: Career

 Prior to her election as state representative, Collins held various positions in social services and criminal justice agencies.
 Collins worked as an Administrator of the Chicago Board of Education, a Public Service Administrator for the Illinois Department of Children and Family Services (DCFS), Cook County Social Services, Probation Department, and a Correctional Officer with the Bureau of Prisons.

 State representative

 Collins listed her legislative priorities as improving education, expanding access to quality health care, raising the age of majority for juveniles and reforming juvenile justice system.

+In 2008, she sponsored tax legislation that would raise the Illinois income tax rate.

 Ms. Collins co-sponsored FamilyCare, which allows working parents of KidCare-eligible children, to have access to state subsidized health care.
 Collins worked on legislation to allow patients to sue health maintenance organizations for harmful and delayed medical procedures.

 Collins worked to move children out of state custody into family environments whenever possible.
 She was the chief sponsor of adoption reform legislation allowing godparents and second cousins to adopt children in the custody of DCFS.